realgs/skryptowe20/README.md

 The outputs of these commands should contain information about Python 3.7.x.

-I can highly recommend Python 3.7.9., because this version was used in developing and testing the project.
+I can highly recommend Python 3.7.9., because this version was used in development and testing the project.

 *my_requirements.txt* - contains the set of packages that this application depends on.
 To install them, use this command in terminal/command line: